eformsignen/eformsignen.github.io/help/chapter4.rst

 **⑤ Unselected style**

-You can select the style of each component that is not selected.
+You can select the style of each field that is not selected.

 **⑥ Tooltip Text**

-If you hover mouse over a component, the description you entered in the tooltip text will be displayed.
+If you hover mouse over a field, the description you entered in the tooltip text will be displayed.
 In the eformsign app, this will be displayed at the top center of the keypad.

 .. _combo2:

 Combo
 --------------------

-The Combo component is used when you need to select one of multiple items.
+The Combo field is used when you need to select one of multiple items.

-If you click a Combo component, a list of items is displayed as follows:
+If you click a Combo field, a list of items is displayed as follows:

 |image8|

-**Component Properties**
+**Field Properties**

 .. figure:: resources/combo-component-properties_web.png
-   :alt: Setting Combo Component Properties
+   :alt: Setting Combo Field Properties
    :width: 250px

 **① ID**

-Enter the ID of the Combo component.
-For example, the ID of the component for selecting the favorite color can be ‘Favorite color’.
+Enter the ID of the Combo field.
+For example, the ID of the field for selecting the favorite color can be ‘Favorite color’.

 **② Who can fill this out**
-Selects who is allowed or required to fill out the component.
+Selects who is allowed or required to fill out the field.

 **③ Item count**